Tusharkshahi/restaurant-reservations/README.md

 # Restaurant Reservations

-Ruby on Rails project for Internet Software Architecture subject on Faculty of Technical Sciences in Novi Sad.

 App lets you reserve tables at restaurants, invite friends to eat and rate restaurants after you visit them.